kaeluka/kaeluka.github.io/work.md

 my co-advisor was <a href="http://www.it.uu.se/katalog/davcl820" target="_blank">Dave Clarke</a>.

-I'm was working on several projects:
+I was working on several projects:

  1. In the Structured Aliasing project (my main project), we developed Disjointness